claresloggett/reduct/README.md

 In experimental development.

-To install, create an environment and `pip install -r requirements.txt`
+To install after cloning this repository, create an environment and `pip install -r requirements.txt`

 There is alternatively a conda environment available with versions pinned, for use in development: `environment-dev.yml`.